Behind the benefits of yoga in breast cancer care and recovery

 How yoga can help

-In numerous studies, yoga has been shown to help in the recovery process following breast surgery, radiation, and chemotherapy in the following ways:
+In numerous studies, yoga has been shown to help in the following ways after breast surgery, radiation, and chemotherapy

 *Five years post-op, 5% of patients who have had sentinel lymph node biopsy and 16% of patients who have had axillary lymph node dissection will develop lymphedema.